A Survey on Multi-Task Learning: MTL Models

 Previous studies assume that each task can belong to only one task cluster and this assumption seems too restrictive.
-In \cite{kd12}, a GO-MTL method relaxes this assumption by allowing a task to belong to more than one cluster and defines a decomposition of $\mathbf{W}$ similar to \cite{bc15} as $\mathbf{W}=\mathbf{LS}$ where $\mathbf{L}\in\mathbb{R}^{d\times r}$ denotes the latent basis with $r<m$ and $\mathbf{S}\in\mathbb{R}^{r\times m}$ contains linear combination coefficients for all the tasks. $\mathbf{S}$ is assumed to be sparse since each task is generated from only a few columns in the latent basis or equivalently belongs to a small number of clusters.
+In \cite{kd12}, a GO-MTL method relaxes this assumption by allowing a task to belong to more than one cluster and defines a decomposition of $\mathbf{W}$ similar to problem (\ref{equ_CMTC_objective}) as $\mathbf{W}=\mathbf{LS}$ where $\mathbf{L}\in\mathbb{R}^{d\times r}$ denotes the latent basis with $r<m$ and $\mathbf{S}\in\mathbb{R}^{r\times m}$ contains linear combination coefficients for all the tasks. $\mathbf{S}$ is assumed to be sparse since each task is generated from only a few columns in $\mathbf{L}$ or equivalently belongs to a small number of clusters.
 The objective function is formulated as {

-} Compared with the objective function of multi-task sparse coding, i.e., problem (\ref{equ_MTSC_objective}), we can see that when the regularization parameters take appropriate values, these two problems are almost equivalent except that in multi-task sparse coding, the dictionary $\mathbf{U}$ is overcomplete, implying that the number of columns in $\mathbf{U}$ is larger than that of rows, while here the number of columns in $\mathbf{S}$ is smaller than that of its rows.
+} Compared with the objective function of multi-task sparse coding, i.e., problem (\ref{equ_MTSC_objective}), we can see that when the regularization parameters take appropriate values, these two problems are almost equivalent except that in multi-task sparse coding, the dictionary $\mathbf{U}$ is overcomplete, while here the number of columns in $\mathbf{S}$ is smaller than that of its rows.
 This method has been extended in \cite{yh17a} to decompose the parameter tensor in the fully connected layers of deep neural networks.